Resident Evil Village review

 The new Hunting system does make up for this somewhat, encouraging you to search the Village and its surrounding areas for animals - and their rarer variants - that can provide Ethan with poultry, meat and fish.
 These can be handed into a menu screen known as Duke’s Kitchen for permanent upgrades.
 While we made an effort to try to find the animals, it is a feature that - at times - felt slightly bolted on and out of place.
 One second you’re fighting a Lycan, and the next you’re trying to shoot fish in a pond.
 That said, the permanent upgrades are extremely useful.

 The Kitchen is just one of the services that Resident Evil Village’s Duke - the game's charismatic merchant - offers.
 While we aren’t fans of the fat-shaming trope, that sees this overweight proprietor greedy for both your food and money, the Duke is a lifesaver and a clear successor to Resident Evil 4’s merchant - he even makes references to his predecessor.
-The Duke allows you to buy a range of items, including ammo, bombs and new weapons, as well as weapon and inventory upgrades in return for an in-game currency called Lei.
+The Duke allows you to buy a range of items, including ammo, bombs and new weapons, as well as weapon and inventory upgrades in return for a currency called Lei (suggesting Village takes place in Romania).
 This can be found on dead enemies or gained by selling the treasures you find the Duke, which is again very Resident Evil 4-like.

 The inclusion of the Duke does away with the pesky problem we’ve had in many Resident Evil titles, where you run out of ammo and end up stuck.
 It takes down an unnecessary barrier.
 Still, it’s worth noting the Duke’s stock of the essentials isn’t limitless - which is a good thing, as it means you need to be more deliberate when you choose to buy extra supplies.